n8n-io/self-hosted-ai-starter-kit/README.md

 ## ⚡️ Quick start and usage

-The Self-hosted AI Starter Kit is a docker compose file pre-configured with network and disk so there isn’t much else you need to install.
+The main component of the self-hosted AI starter kit is a docker compose file pre-configured with network and disk so there isn’t much else you need to install.
+After completing the installation steps above, follow the steps below to get started.

 1. Open <http://localhost:5678/> in your browser to set up n8n.
 You’ll only have to do this once.